Galois Descent for Real Spectra: Introduction

-\begin{theorem} \begin{enumerate} \item Any faithful $G$-Galois extension $A \to B$ of commutative $S$-algebras ($G$ finite) is of effective descent for modules.
-The descent category has as objects $B$-modules with a $G$-action which is compatible with the $G$-action on $B$.
-(Thm. \ref{GaloisDesc}) \item Let $X$ be a generalized $E(n)$ spectrum having a commutative $S$-algebra structure and $X_{\mathbb{R}}$ the Real spectrum associated with it.
+\begin{theorem} Let $X$ be a generalized Johnson-Wilson spectrum admitting an $E_{\infty}$-ring structure and $X_{\mathbb{R}}$ the Real spectrum associated with it.
 Let $XR$ denote the homotopy fixed points spectrum.
-Then the canonical map $XR\to X$ is a faithful $\mathbb{Z}/2$ Galois extension.
-(Thm. \ref{faith}) \end{enumerate} \end{theorem}
+Then the canonical map $XR\to X$ is a faithful $\mathbb{Z}/2$-Galois extension (Thm. \ref{faith}).
+As a consequence, there is an equivalence of stable $\infty$-categories